eoas-ubc/eoas-ubc.github.io/_sources/jnotebooks-teachlearn.md

-# JNBs for teaching and learning
+# Teaching and learning with Jupyter Notebooks

 ## Introduction